two students walking outside a building on campus

 Financial Aid Implications for 3+2 Students:

-• Students must be enrolled in 6+ undergraduate hours in order to receive any undergraduate-specific federal aid or general university academic scholarships awarded through the Financial Aid Office.
-If the student is enrolled in 6-11 undergraduate hours only, regardless of the number of graduate hours enrolled, the federal aid/general university academic scholarship awards will be reduced to a pro-rated amount based on a less than full-time undergraduate course load.
+• Students must be enrolled in 6+ undergraduate hours in order to receive any undergraduate-specific federal aid or general university academic scholarships awarded through the Financial Aid Office or certain departmental scholarships outside the School of Business.
+If the student is enrolled in 6-11 undergraduate hours only, regardless of the number of graduate hours enrolled, the federal aid/general university academic scholarship awards and possibly certain departmental scholarships will be reduced to a pro-rated amount based on a less than full-time undergraduate course load.

 • School of Business departmental scholarship award amounts will not be based solely on undergraduate hours.
 Note: School of Business departmental scholarships will be pro-rated to a reduced amount only if a student is enrolled in fewer than 12 undergraduate and graduate hours combined.